 Communication is vital to successfully managing any important project till completion, and as the project manager, you’re in charge of communicating project details and updates, and staying connected with all the people involved in the various moving parts of your project.

-You need to be adaptive to different communication styles and learn about your team members’ strengths and weaknesses so you can understand how each person will best contribute to your project.
+You need to be adaptive to different communication styles and learn about your team members’ strengths and weaknesses so you can understand how each person can best contribute to your project.

-While you’ll use an array of communication modalities throughout the course of your project, including email, phone, chat, and meetings, it can be very beneficial to implement a project management system like Workfront to facilitate collaboration while also tracking important communication tasks and milestones associated with your project.
+While you’ll use an array of communication modalities throughout the course of your project, including email, phone, chat, and meetings, it can be very beneficial to implement a project management system like Workfront for collaboration while also tracking important communication tasks and milestones associated with your project.

-Workfront is structured similar to social media platforms, which increase collaboration opportunities and give all team members visibility into the project in a meaningful way.
+Workfront is structured similarly to social media platforms, which increase collaboration opportunities and give all team members visibility into the project in a meaningful way.

-Even if you’ve tried to account for any project mishaps or delays that are conceivable, it’s inevitable that circumstances will change during the course of your project.
+Even if you’ve tried to account for project mishaps or delays, it’s inevitable that circumstances will change during the course of your project.